tiaL-ops/karoka2/README.md

 KarokaGame is a fun and educational 2D game built with **Phaser.js**.
 It is designed to help students understand the fundamentals of **data structures** and **algorithms** through an interactive and engaging gaming experience.
 Players solve riddles, navigate through challenges, and learn essential programming concepts in an exciting way.

 ---
+## Bug:
+Notes:

+8 Jan 2025:
+WorldScene Bug: Player Can’t work;
+Constructor: Player =null
+—> All the competition data fetched:
+Line 168 this.player created- like to curse

+Line 192 should follow player,

 ## Features